-Among the seven cases, there were small differences in the informativeness of the markers.
+Among the seven cases, there were slight differences in the informativeness of the markers.

-The differences were extremely small and a single subset of three cases was randomly selected for analysis.
+The differences were minimal, and a single subset of three cases was randomly selected for analysis.

-There were three maternal cases that were MII PZM or not crossed.
+Three maternal cases were MII PZM or not crossed.

-The paucity of genes on chromosome 18 likely explains why it is one of the three autosomes (the others being chromosomes 13 and 21) for which trisomic individuals routinely survive.
+The lack of genes on chromosome 18 likely explains why it is one of the three autosomes (chromosomes 13 and 21) for which trisomic individuals routinely survive.